ErpNetDocs/webclient/introduction/how-to/filtering-expressions.md

 ### (current)

-This expressions enables you to conveniently locate documents related to your current enterprise company*, its location, or a role.
+This expression enables you to conveniently locate documents related to your current enterprise company, its location, or a role.

 **Example:**

 Input **"(current)"** into the filtering row of the **Enterprise Company** column.

-Only items associated with the company you're currently involved with will be displayed in the table.
+Only items associated with the company you're currently logged in with, will be displayed in the table.

 ![picture](pictures/filtering_expression_(current)_29_03.png)